Special Education Teaching in our College

-Our Special Education Department (SEN) Ethos: Clonakilty Community College has a strong and proud tradition of supporting students with special educational needs.
-Our dedicated SEN Department ensure that students with SEN are supported to reach their full potential academically, socially and personally within an inclusive school environment.
+Our Special Education Teaching Team (SET) Ethos: Clonakilty Community College has a strong tradition of supporting students with special educational needs.
+Our SET Department ensure that students with SEN are supported to reach their full potential academically, socially and personally within an inclusive school environment.
 A strong ethos of access to, participation in and benefit from an appropriate education exists in our school.

 How is teaching support delivered?: All students in the school have access to mainstream curriculum mixed ability classes.
 Specialised instruction and differentiated teaching methods are used by teachers to support student learning.
 Special focus is given to the areas of literacy, numeracy, I.T. and Social Skills.
 This targeted, individualised teaching support and intervention is offered in a number of ways: